8r14z/coding-interview-prep/companies/snap/README.md

 - max sum of TreeNodes in n-ary tree while nodes cannot be adjacent and node value are positive
 - Topological sort
 - Given a number n, how many ways you can create a BST, for eg for n=2, o/p = 2,n = 3 , o/p is 5.
-- Implement a LRU cache .
+- Implement a LRU cache.

 ### System Design
 - Design the discovery page.
 Got deep into multithreading for loading pics.
 Know how to implement infinite scroll